 Wood that isn’t suitable for reuse can still be recycled.
 Even if there isn’t a nearby recycling center that is capable of recycling wood, you can always use a wood chipper to transform the wood into wood chips and spread it over a garden or play area in your yard.

-Because medical sharps such as needles and lancets can carry HIV and other dangeous diseases, their disposal is heavily regulated in Washington State.
+Because medical sharps such as needles and lancets can carry HIV and other dangerous diseases, their disposal is heavily regulated in Washington State.
 They cannot be thrown in the trash or flushed down the toilet.

-Businesses that use syringes, needles and lancets in their daily operations are considered to be producing biomedical waste and are required to set up frequent collections with a recycling company as a cost of doing business.
+Businesses that use syringes, needles, and lancets in their daily operations are considered to be producing biomedical waste and are required to set up frequent collections with a recycling company as a cost of doing business.

-Sharps used as part of a personal medical treatment should also be disposed of carefully.
+Sharps used as part of personal medical treatment should also be disposed of carefully.
 While outside of Seattle it isn’t illegal to put needles in the normal trash, doing so is still somewhat irresponsible as it can easily lead to someone else getting hurt.

 Instead, you should ask your doctor for a sharps container, which is distributed for free by most hospitals to patients who need them.
 In an emergency, you can place sharps in an empty plastic bottle labeled “sharps do not recycle.”

 The easiest way to get rid of sharps is to take them to a transfer station.
 You can also ask your doctor if you can return used needles to them when you are done with them.

 Metal is one of the easiest used resources to recycle since a piece of metal can be fully recycled without losing any of it.
 Because of this, metal items should never be thrown in the trash.
 However, many metal items are too big or heavy to be recycled normally.
 These are considered to be scrap metal.